Learners who participate in the Health & Care Academy gain a genuine insight into frontline healthcare work.

 Pathways into the Health & Care Academy

-If you are a young person interested in accessing the Health & Care Academy you can enrol onto a number of health and social care programmes of study available at Petroc such as
+If you are a young person interested in accessing the Health & Care Academy you can enrol onto a number of health and social care programmes of study available at Petroc.

 Once on my programme of study how do I access the Health & Care Academy?